 Maaike Hornstra is a postdoctoral researcher at NIDI.
 Her research interests include family structures, parent-child relationships, and life-courses.
-She holds a Research Master’s degree in Sociology and Social Research from Utrecht University.
+She holds a Research Master’s degree in Sociology and Social Research from Utrecht University and a PhD degree in Sociology from the University of Amstyerdam.
 In her research for the MYMOVE project, she will examine the long-term consequences of childhood internal mobility, focussing specifically on the role of the family context.

 - Hornstra, M., Maas, I. (2021), Does the impact of the family increase or decrease over the life course?
 Sibling similarities in occupational status across different career points.
 Research in Social Stratification and Mobility 75: 100643.

 - Hornstra, M., Kalmijn, M., Ivanova, K. (2020), Fatherhood in complex families: Ties between adult children, biological fathers, and stepfathers.
 Journal of Marriage and Family 82 (5): 1637-1654.

 - Kalmijn, M., Leeuw, S. de, Hornstra, M., Ivanova, K., Gaalen, R. van, Houdt, K. van (2019), Family complexity into adulthood: The central role of mothers in shaping intergenerational ties.
 American Sociological Review 84 (5): 876-904.

 - Kalmijn, M., Ivanova, K., Gaalen, R.I.A. van, de Leeuw, S.G., Houdt, K. van, Spijker, F. van, Hornstra, M. (2018), A Multi-Actor Study of Adult Children and Their Parents in Complex Families: Design and Content of the OKiN Survey.
 European Sociological Review 34 (4): 452–470.